chriswebb09/chriswebb09.github.io/_posts/2016-07-20-using-regexes-in-swift.md

 {% endhighlight %}

-In my ViewController I added the following lines to test my code:
+To check whether my implementation works, in my ViewController I added the following lines of code:

 {% highlight swift linenos %}